rh569/advent-of-code-2024/README.md

 In part 2, I missed a condition to prevent jumping straight from heights lower than 8 to 9, but pretty good otherwise.

 I'm sure Eric dubbed the 0s as 'trailheads' specifically to sew confusion with 'trail heads' - also I hope the Reindeer comes with us.

+#### 11 - Plutonium Pebbles

+Naive linked list approach worked for part 1, but unsurprisingly not for part 2.

+Did a rewrite for part 2 on a very late train home from a work social, eventually getting the map change from one interation to the next correct after a lot of trial and error.